Matajur/Python-Data/homework_02/README.md

 It is necessary to perform:

-* Read the file 2017_jun_final.csv using the read_csv method
+* Read the file 2017_jun_final.csv
-* Read the resulting table using the head method
+* Read head of the resulting table
-* Determine the size of the table using the shape method
+* Determine the size of the table
-* Define the types of all columns using dataframe.dtypes
+* Define the types of all columns
-* Calculate the percentage of blanks in each column (use isnull and sum methods)
+* Calculate the percentage of blanks in each column
 * Remove all blank columns except the "Programming Language" column
 * Count again what proportion of gaps are in each column and make sure that only the column "Language.programming" remains
-* Delete all rows in the source table using the dropna method
+* Delete all rows in the source table
-* Define the new size of the table using the shape method
+* Define the new size of the table
 * Create a new python_data table, which will contain only rows with specialists who specified the Python programming language
-* Determine the size of the python_data table using the shape method
+* Determine the size of the python_data table
-* Using the groupby method, group by the "Position" column
+* Group by the "Position" column
-* Create a new DataFrame where for the data grouped by the Position column, aggregate the data using the agg method and find the min and max values in the Salary.monthly column
+* Create a new DataFrame where for the data grouped by the Position column, aggregate the data and find the min and max values in the Salary.monthly column
 * Create a function fill_avg_salary that will return the average salary for a month.
-Use it for the apply method and create a new column "avg"
+Use it to create a new column "avg"
-* Create descriptive statistics using the describe method for the new column.
+* Create descriptive statistics for the new column.
 * Save the resulting table in a CSV file

 The work is submitted as a Jupyter file Hw2.2.ipynb